101641-RBX/101641-Roblox-Portfolio/README.md

 - Programming interactive GUI's
 - Organizing and Optimizing code via module scripts

-I also have done a light amount of work in the following fields, mostly for placeholder purposes for my code:
+I also have done a light amount of work in the following fields:
 - Create interactive GUI's
 - Animate R15 & R6 rigs
+- Create & code data stores, including a credit system.
+- Create & code custom chat systems

-# Side Experiences
+# Past Jobs:
-- Python
+- Developer for Ashen Crusade by WealthyEthereal (April 2025 - July 2025).
+Completed tasks such as creating a shop system, credit system, general bug fixes.
+Left due to final semester of school requiring all my attention.

 # Handles For Contact
 Here are social links if you need to get in contact with me: